-In early 2019, the Kentucky Chamber published an update of its 4 Pillars 4 Prosperity report suggesting greater emphasis on issues that influence the state's economy and on the actions that will lead to success.
-The updated report, as did the original, details the state's current and recent economic performance; the workforce, technological and economic trends affecting Kentucky; and the perspective of business leaders on issues that most affect their ability to succeed.
+In early 2019, the Kentucky Chamber published an update to its Four Pillars For Prosperity report, urging greater emphasis on issues that influence the state's economy and the actions that will lead to success.
+The updated report details the state's current and recent economic performance; the workforce, technological and economic trends affecting Kentucky; and the perspective of business leaders on issues that most affect their ability to succeed.